 What is vector conversion?

 Converting raster to vector is when raster files are manually recreated in vector format.
-This process can be automated, however, the results of automated conversion are typically not good.
+This process can be automated, however, the results of the automated conversion are typically not good.
 The best way to truly convert a raster to a vector file is to skillfully recreate the original image by hand.

 The difference between raster and vector: